heyqule/enemy_race_manager/README.md

 - ERM - Terran Control Tutorial: [https://youtu.be/MzDwGJ3OOGY](https://youtu.be/MzDwGJ3OOGY)

 ### 1.19 Changes
 - Default mapping method overhaul.
-It's now compatible with unlimited races.
+It's now compatible with any ERM supported race.
 (8 races at the moment).
 - Moisture & Temperature based autoplace function.
-- New way for race mods to register to ERM's data and control stage.
+- New way for race mods to register in ERM's data and control stage.
 It no longer depends on erm_ prefix.
 - Eliminated an ancient bug where high level may spawn at low level.
 - Custom biters(armour/cold/explosive/toxic) now supports map color change.
 - Requires erm_libs, please make sure you download it.

-### Zerg and Protoss
+### Race Mods
 - Additional remaster graphic changes for Zerg and Protoss!
 Special thanks SHlNZ0U to prepare the graphics!
 - Terran asset pack is now available.
 (Playable Terran will upgrade in a later date.)
 - All remaster asset files are now final.
 Additional assets may add in later version.
+- Turret range is now max range config(default 14) + 16, instead of fixed value 30.

 ### Download New race demo
 These race mods are made as educational demos.
 You'll have to download them separately.